Start building Flutter Android apps on ChromeOS

 Do you want to add the Flutter SDK to PATH so it's accessible in external terminals?

-VS Code may display a Google Analytics notice.
+VS Code might display a Google Analytics notice.

 If you agree, click OK.